hckops/hckctl/README.md

 Launch manual and automated attacks with pre-defined and always up-to-date templates of your favourite tools.

-Designed to transparently run locally, remotely or integrated in pipelines, `hckctl` is free and open-source, no vendor lock-in, extensible and built using native providers api.
+Designed to transparently run locally, remotely or integrated in pipelines. `hckctl` is free and open-source, no vendor lock-in, extensible and built using native providers api.

 Create your vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup and network configurations.

 Leverage the cloud platform or request a dedicated managed cluster to:
-* orchestrate complex scenarios
+* orchestrate complex attack scenarios
-* monitor and observe your security posture
+* constantly probe and monitor your security posture
 * analyze, aggregate and export results via api
-* trigger actions based on events
+* trigger instant actions based on observed events and patterns

 ## Quick start